mlabs-haskell/hydra-auction-offchain/docs/sdk-report.md

 and also does not depend on CTL.
 To highlight that, a minimal working example in the `purescript-hydra-sdk` repository just demonstrates how natural and easy it is to use CTL in combination with the SDK.

-Next, the SDK provides various Hydra domain-specific types along with other utility types used by the components of the library, most of which have the corresponding bi-directional Aeson-based JSON codecs.
+The SDK also provides various Hydra domain-specific types along with other utility types used by the components of the library, most of which have the corresponding bi-directional Aeson-based JSON codecs.
 As part of our efforts to bring the Hydra SDK to its first stable version, we forked